uber/manifold/README.md

 ### Load and Convert Data

-In order to load your data files to Manifold, use `loadLocalData` action.
+In order to load your data files to Manifold, use the `loadLocalData` action.
 You could also reshape your data into the required Manifold format using `dataTransformer`.

 ```js
 import {loadLocalData} from '@mlvis/manifold/actions';